-Bianca’s note: These are some of the topics I cover in my new book – How to Present on Video.
+Bianca’s note: These are some of the topics I cover in my forthcoming book – How to Present on Video.
 Also, I am experimenting with a different format – let me know if you want more short-form tips like these.

 Your viewers will tolerate poor visuals in a video but they will click away in an instant if your audio is irritating and yes, this includes your speaking voice.

 There is no point in having a great face, good posture and compelling video message, only to undermine it with a shrill, screechy-sounding voice.

 Screechy voices, distortion, and scraping sounds trigger a stress or irritation response in the human brain (a pre-wired evolutionary survival mechanism).
 These can also create an unconscious negative feeling or association with you, your brand and your messaging.